Synthesizing MR Image Contrast Enhancement Using 3D High-resolution ConvNets

 \end{itemize}

 While our model demonstrates promising results, there are several limitations.
 First, since the tumor regions account for a very small proportion of the entire MRI sequences, the performance on these regions remains sub-optimal.
 As we do not have precise tumor masks for training, the introduced local loss that we used to balance the contribution of the tumors can be improved.
 Providing precise tumor masks for the local loss during training will likely improve performance further and is in our future work.
 In addition, some advanced methods in data imbalance learning or long-tailed distribution learning, such as BBN \cite{zhou2020bbn}, can be introduced to balance the performance of the whole brain region and tumor region.
 Second, while our cohort was larger than any previously published cohort for the task, performance can likely be further improved by including more training patients, especially a large number of abnormal patients with high diversity.
 Beyond increasing and diversifying the dataset, future work will also investigate recent advancements in data augmentation.
-Finally, it is possible that our pre-processing methods, such as image equalization and image contrast enhancement, may also influence our performance.